Nastel/JESL/README.md

 JESL allows application developers stream time-series data to jKool Cloud.
 To stream data to jKool Cloud your application must:

-	1. Use TNT4J, or log4J+TNT4JAppender to log events,
+	1. Use TNT4J, or log4J+TNT4JAppender in your application
-	   activities, metrics
+	  to log events, activities, metrics

 	2. Obtain your jKool account and API access token at https://www.jkoolcloud.com

-	3. Use JESL Event Sink implementation (contained in this project) within your tnt4j configuration
+	3. Use JESL Event Sink implementation (contained in this project) within your tnt4j configuration.
+API access token will be required to stream data to jKool Cloud.

 	4. Configure your application for streaming to jKool Cloud using JESL Event Sink (requires API access token)